-In this paper, we have suggested an open economy threshold monetary policy rule model of the interest rate of the CB (central bank) of Japan with the aim of unveiling its policy behavior over the last 40 years.
-This model allows for regime-shifts of the monetary policy rule parameters triggered by changes in the business cycle conditions of the economy, i.e. its expansion and recession regimes.
+In this paper, we have suggested an open economy threshold monetary policy rule model of the interest rate of the CB of Japan with the aim of unveiling its policy behavior over the last 40 years.
+This model allows for regime-shifts of the monetary policy rule parameters triggered by changes in the business cycle conditions of the economy, i.e. its expansion and recession regime.
 To capture these kind of shifts, the model employs the real output gap deviations as a threshold variable.
-As the above model considers an open economy, the CB interest rate is assumed that, in addition to real output gap and inflation rate deviations from their target levels, depends on exchange rate deviations from their long-run levels.
+As the above model considers an open economy, the CB's interest rate is assumed that, in addition to real output gap and inflation rate deviations from their target levels, depends on exchange rate deviations from their long-run levels.

-The estimation results of the above threshold switching model indicate that the Japanese monetary authorities follow a stabilizing towards inflation and real output gap deviations interest rate monetary policy rule under both the expansion or recession regimes.
+The estimation results of the above threshold switching model indicate that the Japanese monetary authorities react to inflation and nominal (or real) exchange rate deviations under both business cycles regimes.
+On the other hand, this CB seems to react to output gap deviations only in the recession regime.
 This rule is found that it constitutes a better specification of the data than the standard Taylor rule.
-The CB interest rate of Japan is found to respond positively to nominal (or real) exchange rate deviations from their target level only in the recession regime.
-That is, it increases the CB interest rate when home currency is depreciated, so as to mitigate the negative effects on interest rates due to real gap negative deviations.
-This reaction can be attributed to the CB of Japan preference to keep real exchange rates volatility low.
+The Bank of Japan's interest rate is found to respond positively to nominal (or real) exchange rate deviations from their target level in both regimes.
+This means that the Bank of Japan increases the nominal interest rate when home currency is depreciated.
+This reaction can be attributed to the Bank of Japan's preference to keep real exchange rates volatility low.
 This was shown by simulating a small-scale open economy New Keynesian model based on the estimates of our threshold monetary policy rule model found for Japan.